Conversion Optimization

 To read reviews of the blue-colored hard drive, shoppers have to navigate to its product page, and Amazon pre-populates the comparison chart with different products, as seen in the image below.

-But you could streamline this process by adding some reviews under each product in the chart.
+Moreover, you can streamline this process by adding some reviews under each product in the chart.

 That structure would work for these reasons: